VanGaigher/VanGaigher/README.md

 Data Scientist/ Data Engineering
 ------------

-I'm a professional passionate about logic and numbers, with a degree in Mathematics and currently immersed in the world of data science and data engineer.
-I'm dedicated to improving my analysis techniques to provide increasingly efficient insights and aiming to extract valuable insights through data interpretation and visualization.
+Mathematician with a strong foundation in statistics, modeling, and analytical reasoning.

+Data Science and Data Engineering professional experienced in:
+- Feature engineering and data preprocessing pipelines
+- Machine learning model development and hyperparameter tuning
+- Analytical problem structuring
+- SQL-based data exploration and transformation
+- Building reproducible and production-oriented workflows

+Passionate about extracting meaningful insights from complex datasets and continuously improving model performance and analytical robustness.

 * 🌍  I'm based in Braga
 * ✉️  You can contact me at [vanessa.mat.sedu@gmail.com](mailto:vanessa.mat.sedu@gmail.com)
-* 🧠  I'm improving my ETL skills.
+* 🧠  I'm improving my MLOPs skills.
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  Send me "Hi" and Let's work together!